arnaldorocha/100_days_of_code/README.md

-# Beginner Python Projects 🚀🐍
+# 100 Days of Code - My Python Journey 🚀🐍

-Welcome to my **Beginner Python Projects** repository!
-This is a collection of projects that mark the start of my journey into Python programming.
-Here, I document my growth and the skills I’m learning along the way.
-As I progress, I continue to take on more challenging projects, and this repository will reflect my evolution in Python and programming as a whole.
+Welcome to my **100 Days of Code - Beginner Python Projects** repository!
+Here, I'll document my 100-day journey learning Python by following the **"100 Days of Code - The Complete Python Pro Bootcamp"** course on Udemy.
+During this time, I'll build 100 unique projects—one per day—that range from small scripts to full-fledged applications.
+Each project represents an important step in my evolution as a developer.

 ---

 ## 📚 About the Course

-These projects are part of the course **"Master Python by building 100 projects in 100 days"**, available on [Udemy](https://www.udemy.com/course/100-days-of-code/).
-The course covers a wide range of topics, from Python basics to advanced concepts like data science, automation, and building games and apps.
-Credits go to the course creators for their structured and insightful approach to teaching Python programming.
+This course is one of the most comprehensive for learning Python, featuring over 65 hours of video, hundreds of real-world projects, and a hands-on methodology suitable for both beginners and those with some experience.
+Topics covered include:

+- **Python Fundamentals:** Variables, data types, control flow, functions, etc.
+- **Automation and Web Scraping:** Selenium, Beautiful Soup, and Requests.
+- **Game and App Development:** Creating classic games (like Snake and Pong) and desktop applications.
+- **Web Development:** Flask, HTML5, CSS3, Bootstrap, among others.
+- **Data Science and Machine Learning:** Pandas, NumPy, Matplotlib, Scikit-learn, Plotly, and Seaborn.
+- **Version Control and Deployment:** Git, GitHub, and deploying with Heroku and GitHub Pages.

+Taught by the lead instructor from the App Brewery, this course has transformed the learning experience for over 600,000 students, offering a complete and practical path to mastering Python and building a professional portfolio.

 ---

-## 📂 Current Projects
+## 📂 Projects Completed
-Here’s a summary of the projects I’ve completed so far:

 ### 1. **Variables**
-**Project**: Band Name Generator
-- This project helps users generate a band name based on their zodiac sign and a favorite animal.
+**Project:** *Band Name Generator*
+- **Description:** A tool that generates creative band names based on user input.
-- **Skills Learned**: Using variables to store user input, concatenating strings, and creating interactive scripts.
+- **Skills Learned:** Handling variables, user input, and string concatenation.

 ---

-### 2. **Data Types and How to Manipulate Strings**
+### 2. **Data Types and String Manipulation**
-**Project**: Tip Calculator
+**Project:** *Tip Calculator*
-- A program that calculates how much each person should contribute after a meal, based on the total bill, tip percentage, and number of diners.
+- **Description:** A program to calculate the tip and split the bill among several people.
-- **Skills Learned**: Handling numbers (integers and floats), performing arithmetic operations, and formatting output for clarity.
+- **Skills Learned:** Arithmetic operations, type conversion, and output formatting.

 ---

-### 3. **Control Flow and Logical Operators**
+### 3. **Control Flow**
-**Project**: Treasure Hunt Game
+**Project:** *Treasure Hunt Game*
-- An interactive game where players make choices to find a hidden treasure while avoiding traps.
+- **Description:** An interactive game where the user makes decisions to find a hidden treasure while avoiding traps.
-- **Skills Learned**: Writing conditional statements (`if-elif-else`), using logical operators to manage game flow, and implementing decision-based outcomes.
+- **Skills Learned:** Using conditional statements (`if-elif-else`) and logical operators to control the game flow.

 ---

-### 4. **Randomisation and Python Lists**
+### 4. **Randomization and Lists**
-**Project**: Rock-Paper-Scissors Game
+**Project:** *Rock-Paper-Scissors Game*
-- Working on adding randomness to create a classic rock-paper-scissors game.
+- **Description:** A classic rock-paper-scissors game incorporating randomness.
+- **Skills Learned:** Utilizing lists, random functions, and structuring game logic.

 ---

-### 5. **Loops (For and While)**
+### 5. **Loops**
-**Project**: Password Generator
+**Project:** *Password Generator*
-- A dynamic program that generates strong passwords with options for uppercase, lowercase, symbols, and numbers.
+- **Description:** A program that generates strong passwords with combinations of letters, numbers, and symbols.
-- **Skills Learned**: Using loops to iterate through data, working with randomization, and manipulating strings efficiently.
+- **Skills Learned:** Using `for` and `while` loops, string manipulation, and randomization logic.

 ---

-## 🎯 My Goal with This Repository
+## 🎯 Goals

-My main goal with this repository is to track my progress and share my journey as I learn Python.
-Each project represents a step forward in my understanding of the language, and I’m eager to build a solid foundation that will help me grow into an advanced Python developer.
-As I continue learning, I'll be adding more projects and pushing myself to explore more complex topics.
+- **Continuous Learning:** Build a solid portfolio that showcases my growth and understanding of Python.
+- **Professional Development:** Become a proficient Python developer capable of handling real-world projects, from automation to web applications and data analysis.
+- **Sharing Knowledge:** Help other beginners by sharing tips, feedback, and experiences throughout my 100-day journey.

 ---

 ## 🧑‍💻 Contributions and Feedback

-I’m always open to learning from others, so if you have any feedback, suggestions, or want to collaborate, feel free to reach out!
+I'm always open to suggestions, feedback, and collaborations!
+If you have any tips, improvements, or just want to discuss programming, feel free to open an _issue_ or submit a _pull request_.

-Let’s code and grow together! 🎉
+Let's code and grow together! 🎉